Advice if you are pregnant

 Changes to midwifery services

-We have temporarily suspended our antenatal, hypnobirthing and breastfeeding classes, in line with national advice to limit events with large groups.
+We have temporarily suspended our face to face antenatal, hypnobirthing and breastfeeding classes, in line with national advice to limit events with large groups.
+But you can still access antental and hypnobirthing classes, and infant feeding information online.

 If you have upcoming antenatal appointments in the community or at our hospitals, we may contact you to arrange a phone or video appointment if it's suitable.